- Who are we

 Royal Society of Biology

 The TAA is also an Organisational Member of the Royal Society of Biology, which provides access to a wide range of environment-related events and networks, and meetings at their Darwin House HQ, off Grays Inn Road, London Read more.
-The TAA has an invited member on the Advisory Panel f the RSB's UK Plant Sciences Federation (UKPSF), a special interest group
+The TAA has a representative on the Advisory Panel of the RSB's UK Plant Sciences Federation (UKPSF), a special interest group.
+Contact the TAA Representative for more details.